Franke Graduate Application

 *With recommendation letter due the following day

-In partnership with The Graduate School, the Kaplan Institute offers Franke Graduate Fellowships for the most accomplished doctoral students in the humanities during their fourth or fifth year of study.
-(NOTE: In order to address Covid disruptions, sixth years will also be eligible).
+In partnership with The Graduate School, the Kaplan Institute offers Franke Graduate Fellowships for the most accomplished doctoral students in the humanities during their fourth, fifth, or sixth year of study (see important details in "Award" section below).
 Franke Graduate Fellows pursue independent research within a vibrant interdisciplinary collective, which includes multilayered structured conversations among faculty, graduate students, undergraduates, internationally renowned visiting scholars, and distinguished visiting artists.

 Franke Graduate Fellowship highlights:

-For the full academic year, Franke Graduate Fellows participate in Institute activities, including weekly lunch seminars, a dissertation working group, and the annual Future Directions Forum where they present their projects to Institute members.
+For the full academic year, Franke Graduate Fellows participate in Institute activities, including weekly lunch seminars (Wednesdays from 12 - 1:30pm), a dissertation working group, and the annual Future Directions Forum where they present their projects to Institute members.
 For fall and winter terms, Franke Graduate Fellows are granted time to cultivate their dissertation research.
 They also receive interdisciplinary mentoring about how to shape a dynamic course for undergraduates.
 In spring quarter, each Fellow offers—in their home department—the course that they have developed during their residency.

 Award

 Franke Graduate Fellowships include two quarters of full paid tuition, a monthly stipend, and $2,000 in research funds.
-Recipients of the fellowship have the possibility to extend their funding package (the option to "bank" their TGS funding for two quarters to be used in spring and summer of their sixth year).
+Recipients of the fellowship who are in the fourth year or fifth year of their studies have the possibility to extend their funding package (the option to "bank" their TGS funding for two quarters to be used in spring and summer of their sixth year).
+Fellowship recipients in their sixth year would NOT be allowed to bank any funding for the seventh year.

 Eligibility